 This Takamine Thinline offers uncompromised sound to the thin body acoustic player.
 It features a solid spruce top, Sapele back and sides, and a slender mahogany neck with rosewood fingerboard.

-This is a fantastic combination of tonewood that is part of the TSP138C TBS’s stellar sound.
+This fantastic combination of tonewood is part of the TSP138C TBS’s stellar sound.
 If the sound is your priority, then the Takamine TSP18C TBS is for you.
 It comes with Takamine’s new CT-3N electronics to deliver a controlled tone onstage.
-This thin body acoustic guitar ships with a semi-hard SH100T case.
+This thin-body acoustic guitar ships with a semi-hard SH100T case.

 The Fender CP-140 SE Acoustic-Electric is a parlor body style from the best-known guitar maker in history.
 If you are looking for a comfortable playing experience without breaking the bank, you’ll want to check this one out.

 The Fender CP-140 features a solid spruce top with scalloped X bracing and rosewood back and sides.
 Also, it includes the well know Presys preamp system from Fishman with its built-in tuner.
-This guitar will be beloved by traditional folk and blues players that seek intimate sound and playability, as well as singer-songwriters.
+This guitar will be beloved by traditional folk and blues players who seek intimate sound and playability and singer-songwriters.
 On top of all this, it comes with a hardshell case.

 Features & Specs